-Budget & Match.
+Budget Form, Match & Grant Request.

-Budget Form - Each application shall be complete in its entirety to be eligible.
-It will also demonstrate the following in the form of a budget:
+Each application shall be complete in its entirety in order to be eligible.
+It will also demonstrate the following in the form of a Budget:

-- 1. Requested amount from ECGRA: a maximum of \$250,000 per applicant over a total of three years; there is no minimum.
-The total amount of funds available for the granting period is \$1,000,000. - 2.
-Your agency's contribution in the form of cash (do not list in-kind). - 3.
-Other agency or funder contribution include source, cash only (do not list in-kind). - 4.
-Total project cost cash only (do not list in-kind). - 5.
-A 1:1 cash match, which is required for this program.
-Existence of an endowment does not count toward the match.
-Gaming funds from other sources cannot be used toward match.
+- Requested amount from ECGRA (not to exceed requirements) - Your agency contribution in the form of cash (do not list in-kind) - Y Other agency or funder contribution include source, cash only (do not list in-kind) - Total project cost cash only (do not list in-kind) - A 1:1 cash match (which is required for this program).
+Existence of an endowment does not count toward match. - Personnel costs limited to 15% of the funds requested from ECGRA